-2018 Toyota Avalon vs. 2018 Nissan Maxima
+2019 Toyota Avalon vs Nissan Maxima

-Avalon vs Maxima: Performance
+2019 Avalon vs 2019 Maxima: Performance

 Toyota Avalon vs Nissan Maxima: Interior

-Additionally, the Toyota Avalon has 104 cubic feet of passenger volume, which is quite a bit more than the Maxima’s 99 cubic feet.
-Though it may not seem like much, those few cubic feet make a world of difference in the tight cabin.
-In addition, the Avalon has more cargo space.
+Additionally, the Toyota Avalon has 104.3 cubic feet of passenger volume, which is quite a bit more than the 98.5 cubic feet you’ll find in the Maxima.
+Though it may not seem like much, those few cubic feet can make a world of difference when you’re sitting in a car for long periods of time.

-2018 Toyota Avalon vs 2018 Nissan Maxima: Features
+2019 Toyota Avalon vs 2019 Nissan Maxima: Features

-Test Drive the 2018 Toyota Avalon at Ron Hibbard Toyota
+Test Drive the 2019 Toyota Avalon at Ron Hibbard Toyota

 Both the Toyota Avalon and the Nissan Maxima offer plenty of features for a non-luxury sedan, as well as offering convenience and safety.
 That said, the Toyota Avalon offers more space, better performance, and many more features at lower trim levels than the Nissan Maxima.